natalieagus/natalieagus.github.io/50002/50002problem_set_4.md

 Each topic's questions are grouped into **three** categories: basic, intermediate, and challenging.
 You are recommended to do all basic problem set before advancing further.

+*Note that the amount of practice problems in this week's set is smaller than usual because the topics learned this week is mainly to set-up the knowledge required for the following week.
+Please head to PS5 for more practice problem.*

 {::options parse_block_html="true" /}
 {% include toc.html %}
 {::options parse_block_html="false" /}